 The US Bureau of Labor Statistics projects a faster-than-average growth for the accounting field through 2026 due to globalization and an increasingly complex regulatory environment, making now a great time to work toward entering the field.1 Sound interesting?
 If so, you can get started by requesting information on AIU’s degree programs online.

 1 “Accountants and Auditors.”
 Occupational Outlook Handbook.
 Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/business-and-financial/accountants-and-auditors.htm (Visited 10/18/18).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 2 “150 Hour Requirement for Obtaining a CPA License.”
 American Institute of CPAs.
 Retrieved from: https://www.aicpa.org/becomeacpa/licensure/requirements.html (Visited 10/18/18).